stevechungytc303-cloud/Solidworks-Controlled-Stacking-Robot-Arm/README.md

 ## SolidWorks Macros for Controlling Robot Arm

 Created SolidWorks Macros with the SolidWorks API that extract pick‑up and drop‑off coordinates from two SolidWorks assembly files: one showing the robot's starting environment and one showing the final stacked layout.
 After extraction, a temporary PowerShell script is generated to send the coordinates to the computer port connected to the robot.
-With the coordinates, the robot starts picking up and placing objects in real time to recreate the final stacked layout.
+With the coordinates, the robot starts picking up and placing objects in real time to recreate the final stacked layout in Solidworks.

 ### Demo Video (Youtube)